clubcompy/writings.clubcompy.com/blog/content/blog/subscribe-to-a-bright-future.md

 realized that we needed to establish a powerful company ethos that will protect and buoy us as we grow.

-We are a premier software development company - our goal is to produce fine software with no secret goals sewn in.
-We tie three disparate beliefs together here that will guide how our company makes choices and to stave off the nastier secret goals:
+We are a premier software development company - our goal is to produce fine software with no nefarious secret goals sewn in.
+We tie three disparate beliefs together here to achieve this and guide how our company proceeds:

 * **Digital Panopticon** &mdash; most companies and governments that can spy on their customers for profit and control do so, often in the most underhanded ways.
-And, given that the public is increasingly aware of and disturbed by these infractions, there should be huge growth potential with those folks for any tech company that avoids collecting Personal Information.
-We want to build a tech company known for respecting its users.
+And, given that the public is increasingly aware of and disturbed by these infractions, there should be huge growth potential for any tech company that avoids collecting Personal Information.
+We want to build a tech company known for respecting its users and make that a selling point.

 * **Software is Broken** &mdash; the best software is invisible, working properly and solving problems dependably in the background.
 Companies regularly die because some software they created goes out of control and begins failing in loud and shocking ways.
-So we theorize that companies with excellent software quality should be healthier and could/should live longer.
-We want our company to live a long, bug-free life.
+We theorize that companies with excellent software quality should be healthier and could/should live longer.
+We want our tech company to live a long, bug-free life.

 * **Funding Models** &mdash; juiced by the **Digital Panopticon**, amoral tech firms are addicted to bundling and auctioning your sweet, sweet Personal Information for cash.
 Hindsight being 20/20, that reads as a lazy, soul-crushing, dead-end way to get paid.
 You know what?
 We'll take a hard pass on the soul-crushing!<br/>
 <br/>Instead, digital subscriptions strike us as the most honest and ethical
 funding model for any tech business that wants to continually grow.
 Subscriptions provide steady funding, which makes business planning less stressful and less cutthroat.
 And subscriptions allow the customer to vote on the product with their wallets, with the freedom to start and stop their subscriptions at any time.